telerik/maui-docs/controls/listview/cells/listview-textcell.md

 ---
-title: Cell Types
+title: ListView TextCell
-page_title: Xamarin ListView Documentation | Cell Types
+page_title: .NET MAUI ListView Documentation | Cell Types
-description: Check our &quot;Cell Types&quot; documentation article for Telerik ListView for Xamarin control.
+description: Check our &quot;Cell Types&quot; documentation article for Telerik ListView for .NET MAUI control.
 position: 1
-slug: listview-cells
+slug: listview-textcell
 ---

-# ListView Cell Types
+# ListView TextCell

 Cells in RadListView are the presentation of each data item from the control's ItemsSource.
-You can choose between two types of cells, namely:
+You can choose between two types of cells - ListViewTextCell and ListViewTemplateCell.

-- **ListViewTextCell** derives from Xamarin.Forms.**TextCell** and displays text.
+**ListViewTextCell** derives from Xamarin.Forms.**TextCell** and displays text.
 It can optionally render detail text as a second row within a list view item.
 This is the default cell of the RadListView.
-- **ListViewTemplateCell** derives from Xamarin.Forms.**ViewCell** and used to present complex data sets as RadListView.**ItemTemplate**.

-## ListViewTextCell Example

-This example demonstrates how to create a list view with text cells, like this:
+The example below demonstrates how to create a list view with text cells, like this:

 ![](../images/listview-celltypes-textcell.png)